JamesWoolfenden/terraform-aws-servicecatalog/README.md

 Service catalog resources are not all supported in TF (03/02/2021).
 To complete the addition of a product in a service catalog:

-- upload a product inside the catalog
+- Upload a product inside the catalog
-- add that product to portfolio
+- Add that product to portfolio
 - Add bridgecrew integration to Portfolio
 - On the portfolio details page, choose the Constraints tab, and then choose Create constraint.
 - For Product, choose Bridgecrew integration, and for Constraint type, choose Launch.
 Choose Continue.